-Ensure that a trainer device - containing no needle or medication - is never stored with a real adrenaline injector.
-Consider wrapping coloured duct tape around the body of any trainer device and having a dedicated storage place where they are kept
+Ensure that a trainer device containing no needle or medication is never stored with a real adrenaline injector.
+Consider wrapping coloured duct tape around the body of any trainer device and having a dedicated storage place where they are kept away from real adrenaline injectors to avoid confusion in the event of an emergency.

-Consider carrying an additional adrenaline injector for general use
+6. (onsider carrying an additional adrenaline injector for general use